Large smooth twins from short lattice vectors: Introduction

 and, with the estimates that will be developed in Section~\ref{sec:smoothheuristic}, we suspect that the optimal $997$-smooth twin should have approximately $227$ bits.
 We discuss the challenges to find larger smooth twins relevant for cryptography.

 For some fixed values of $B$, we attempt to find all $B$-smooth twins from our approach by expanding a known set of smooth twins~\cite{bruno2022cryptographic}.
 In particular we conjecture to have the complete set of $200$-smooth twins.
-The only known way to verify this is to comprehensively solve $2^{46}$ Pell equations which is at present computationally challenging.
+The only known way to verify this is to comprehensively solve $2^{46}$ Pell equations which is computationally challenging.

-In addition, we put our algorithm in a cryptographic context.
+\iffullversion In addition, we put our algorithm in a cryptographic context.
 While we cannot find cryptographic smooth twins, we are still able to use smaller twins and boost these to cryptographic parameters for the original version of the SQIsign signature scheme~\cite{SQISign}.
-We get parameters with smaller smoothness bounds than those in the submission to \emph{NIST's call for additional post-quantum signatures}~\cite{chavez2023sqisign} and with a theoretical decrease of $19.85\%$ for the signing time, these new parameters are a competitive alternative that could be considered for future use.
+These parameters have smaller smoothness bounds than those submitted to \emph{NIST's call for additional post-quantum signatures}~\cite{chavez2023sqisign}.
+With a theoretical decrease of $19.85\%$ on the signing time, these new parameters are a competitive alternative that could be considered for future use. \else In addition, we put our algorithm in a cryptographic context and get new parameters for the original version of SQIsign~\cite{SQISign} with smaller smoothness bounds.
+With a theoretical decrease of $19.85\%$ on the signing time, these new parameters are a competitive alternative that could be considered for future use. \fi